 As mergers and acquisitions advisors to mid-market companies in this sector Evolution Capital is working with a number of businesses either preparing to sell or looking to acquire.
-Evolution has evidenced some innovative and highly proactive decision-making that is delivering value and creating favorable conditions for ‘bounce back’ when the crisis is over.
-The turmoil in the wake of the lock-down in March 2001 has left many owners in no doubt of the need to have an agile executive process to complement a robust business model.
+Evolution has evidenced some innovative and highly proactive decision-making that is delivering value and creating favourable conditions for ‘bounce back’ when the crisis is over.
+The turmoil in the wake of the lock-down in March 2020 has left many owners in no doubt of the need to have an agile executive process to complement a robust business model.

 The more obvious decisions were taken first, accelerated by the requirement for home-working, increased vigilance on cyber-security and flexible support programs.
 However, for some traditional industries order books have been destroyed over-night whilst for many ICT businesses, demand, particularly during the first month, skyrocketed.
 What has been obvious, and particularly within Evolution’s group of clients, is that prescient management decisions are vital to combat the effects of the crisis.
 In all cases, consequential business decisions need to be made or dynamically changed to fit the vagaries of the current marketplace.

 “We reacted quickly to counter the effects of the pandemic and initially had to cope with a large influx of orders.
 This was an expected spike in business and our decision to increase our investment in lead-generation to ensure the sales-funnel was full when we most needed it is paying off.
 Mobile apps, softphones and MS Teams are all selling well.
 We also decided to ‘upskill’ all our staff in the complete business cycle from sales to project management to accounts to ensure they had a greater awareness of our internal process as a business.